 Data needs expiration dates

 I understand and even value that some data collection can lead to better products and experiences.
 When I type “windows installation” into a web search, I’m more likely looking for information about the operating system than carpentry services or glass isolation fact sheets.
 However, you don’t need to store ten yeas worth of data on me to figure that out.
 Six, three, or even a single month worth of my online habits should suffice!
 This holds even more true for targeted ads than it does for personalized search results.

 Like with so much else surrounding the GDPR, we’re all still waiting with baited breaths to see how its going to be enforced.
-I’m curios to see whether any data protection agencies in Europe will go after any company over never-expiring data retention policies by default.
-Even if the default doesn’t change, people should at least be offered the option to setup their own retention policies.
+I’m curious to see whether any data protection agencies in Europe will go after any company over never-expiring data retention policies by default.
+Even if the default doesn’t change, people should at least be offered the option to set up their own retention policies.